About GLOBALG.A.P.

 How does the development process work?

-The technical experts complete the draft, and the final standard or add-on documents are prepared for review by the technical working group(s) and Technical Advisory Committee.
+The technical experts complete the draft, and the final standard or add-on documents are prepared for review by the TWGs and TAC.
+As soon as the content is finalized, the final documents are shared with senior management for final approval and with the TAC for their information.

 The standard or add-on documents are published in the GLOBALG.A.P. document center.
 Stakeholders are trained and begin transitioning to the new version or completing the first audit/assessment.
-Further guidance documents and national interpretation guidelines may be developed by GLOBALG.A.P. and national technical working groups.
+Further guidance documents and national interpretation guidelines may be developed by Agraya GmbH and national technical working groups.

 Share your experience!